 When you first learn you have incurable breast cancer (which is sometimes called secondary, advanced, metastatic or stage 4 breast cancer), you may have many questions and emotions arising including: anxiety, anger, disbelief, sadness, grief, loneliness, lack of control and the need for more information.
-The mix of one or more of these feelings can make you feel overwhelmed.
+This can be overwhelming at first.

 Your journey with incurable breast cancer will probably also mean having further treatments.
 Advances in research and treatment options means that many of those with incurable breast cancer are able to live well for months and years whilst maintaining a good quality of life.
 But for others time may be more limited.